dmc1899/github-search-utility/README.md

 # GitHub Repository Search Utility

-This repo includes primitive shell scripts that wrap the GitHub CLI to support search and find use cases such as finding references to a range of database tables and columns across a code base.
+This repo includes primitive shell scripts that wrap the GitHub CLI to support [code search](https://docs.github.com/en/rest/search#search-code) use cases such as finding references to a range of database tables and columns across a code base.

 ## Usage